Bryson Nesbit

-Bryson Nesbit (born September 25, 2002) is an American professional football tight end for the Minnesota Vikings of the National Football League (NFL).
+Bryson Nesbit (born September 25, 2002) is an American professional football tight end.
 He played college football for the North Carolina Tar Heels.

-Early life and high school
+Early life

 Nesbit grew up in Charlotte, North Carolina and attended South Mecklenburg High School.
 He was rated a four-star recruit and committed to play college football at North Carolina (UNC) over offers from UCLA, Ole Miss, South Carolina, and Virginia Tech.

 College career

-Nebsit played in 11 games during his freshman season with the North Carolina Tar Heels and finished the season with seven receptions 157 yards and one touchdown.
-He was named honorable mention All-Atlantic Coast Conference (ACC) as a sophomore after catching 35 passes for 507 yards and four touchdowns.
+Nebsit played in 11 games during his freshman season with the Tar Heels at the University of North Carolina at Chapel Hill and finished the season with seven receptions 157 yards and one touchdown.
+He was named honorable mention All-Atlantic Coast Conference (All-ACC) as a sophomore after catching 35 passes for 507 yards and four touchdowns.
 His junior season would prove to be his best and most effective season in Chapel Hill to date.
 He caught 41 passes for 585 yards and 5 touchdowns, earning first team All-ACC honors in the process.